 The technique is used to remove the background from the subject standing in front of a green screen.
 The green background is replaced by images or video streams.
 It can give the creative illusion of having a background you can interact with or allow you to add new background visuals to your video.

 Everyone from big-budgeted Hollywood productions to YouTubers and vloggers utilizes the power of a green screen.
 Many film and video productions use a green screen or chroma key technique as part of special effects.
 Green screens are also used in news broadcasts, specifically for weather reports, but can be used to enhance any type of video.

-Green screen, also known as a chroma key, gives the creative illusion of having a background you can interact with.
+Green screen backgrounds can take your video project to the next level if you know how to use one.
+Using a green screen can transport you to a new world, or provide you with a consistent, professional background.
 Whether you are showing a city in another country or you want to get rid of the ‘messy’ scene behind you, turning to a green screen background can provide you with many options.
-Green screen technology can be used in multiple situations.
+You can use green screen technology in many situations.
 Here are a few creative examples:

 - Educators can point out lesson plans.
 For example, teachers can use a solar system background to point out planets.
 By standing in front of an image of the solar system, a teacher can illustrate where the planets are and explain it to students.

 - Students can get creative with student projects.
 By creating their own newscasts, students can learn about current news and help educate themselves about culture, politics, and society.

 - Business professionals can create impressive marketing videos.
 With green screen technology, businesses are able to build their brands by including their logos or important branding elements in a clean and professional way.

 Tip #1: Choosing the best color green screen